 We understand that road trips and walking tours are quite physically demanding, and they are not everyone’s cup of tea.
 If you are this kind of person, it doesn’t mean that there is no fun for you on the South Island.
 The fun starts with Glacial take-offs and landings.

 Flight seeing or rather touring from the skies is a popular activity on the South Island.
 This can either be on a helicopter, a light aircraft, or a hot air balloon.
-For instance, you can sour above the rugged Kaikoura to watch the whales, take spectacular photos of the scenic beauty below including the ragged Southern Alps range and the numerous lakes.
+For instance, you can go whale watching in Kaikoura, enjoy its rugged beauty, and take spectacular photos of the scenic beauty below including the ragged Southern Alps range and the numerous lakes.